MicrosoftDocs/windows-dev-docs/hub/dev-environment/android/react-native.md

 manager: jken
 ms.topic: article
 keywords: android on windows
-ms.localizationpriority: medium
 ms.date: 02/19/2020
 ---

-# React Native for Android development on Windows
+# Get started developing for Android using React Native

-The following is a guide to using React Native for developing an Android app using the Windows operating system.
+This guide will help you to get started using React Native on Windows to create a cross-platform app that will work on Android devices.

 ## Overview